MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync-configure-and-troubleshoot.md

 # Configure and troubleshoot Microsoft Edge sync

-This article provides troubleshooting steps for the most commonly encountered sync issues.
+This article explains how to configure and use Microsoft Edge to sync your favorites, passwords, and other browser data across all your signed-in devices.
+This article also provides troubleshooting steps for the most commonly encountered sync issues.
 It also includes the recommended tools for gathering the logs needed for troubleshooting.

 > [!NOTE]
 > Applies to Microsoft Edge version 77 or later unless otherwise noted.